-I am a Registered Clinical Psychologist in both Alberta and Ontario, Canada.
+I am a Registered Clinical Psychologist in both Alberta and Ontario, Canada with past registration in the state of California.
 I have worked in the area of mental health for close to 20 years with particular expertise in the area of Obsessive Compulsive Disorder (OCD) and Anxiety Disorders and working with children and adolescents.
 I am accredited as a Cognitive Behaviour Therapist by the Canadian Association of Cognitive Behaviour Therapy and on the Board of the Scientific Advisory Committee of AnxietyCanada.
 As a faculty member of the Behaviour Therapy Training Institute of the International OCD Foundation, I provide training and supervision to therapists learning how to effectively treat OCD.
-I also present annual OCD and Anxiety-Related workshops and presentations in the US and Canada.
+I also present annual OCD and Anxiety-Related workshops and presentations in the USA and Canada.

 I obtained my Bachelor of Science (with Honours in Psychology) Degree from Dalhousie University, in Halifax, Nova Scotia.
 I graduated from Queen’s University in Kingston, Ontario with my Master of Arts and Ph.D. in Clinical Psychology with an emphasis on developmental (child) psychology.
 I completed my clinical internship at the IWK Children's Hospital in Halifax, Nova Scotia.

 I have academic papers published related to child development.
-I have collaborated with leading clinicians in the area of Obsessive Compulsive Related Disorders and published and presented internationally at conferences in the United States and Canada.
+I have collaborated with leading clinicians in the area of Obsessive Compulsive Related Disorders and regularly publish and present internationally at conferences in the United States and Canada.
 I also provide teaching and supervision to trainees as part of the faculty of the Paediatric Behaviour Therapy Training Institute for the International OCD Foundation.
 Closer to home, I have provided anxiety workshops in Calgary schools for both teachers and parents.